cty41/unreal.lua/readme.md

 ## Goal of this demo
+1.How to write game logic by lua

-1.How to write UMG logic by lua
+2.How to write UMG logic by lua

-2.How to Add lua function to c++ multicastdelegate for callback.
+3.How to Add lua function to c++ multicastdelegate for callback.

 ## How to Run: